acycliq/pciSeq/README.md

 More specifically the properties are:
 ```
-@property name: The name of the dataset.
-Do not change this
 @property roi:  The size of the dapi image in the form {"x0": x_min, "x1": x_max, "y0": y_min, "y1": y_max}
 @property imageSize: the size of the map at zoom level = 10.
 If for example the dapi image is 23352px-by-20268px
                  to serve 10 zoom levels the x-side of the map has to be 262144px long.
 To keep proportionality